apache/flink/docs/dev/state.md

 When the user-defined function implements the `Checkpointed` interface, the `snapshotState(…)` and `restoreState(…)` methods will be executed to draw and restore function state.

-In addition to that, user functions can also implement the `CheckpointNotifier` interface to receive notifications on completed checkpoints via the `notifyCheckpointComplete(long checkpointId)` method.
+In addition to that, user functions can also implement the `CheckpointListener` interface to receive notifications on completed checkpoints via the `notifyCheckpointComplete(long checkpointId)` method.
 Note that there is no guarantee for the user function to receive a notification if a failure happens between checkpoint completion and notification.
 The notifications should hence be treated in a way that notifications from